It’s Hard to Trust Yourself When a Speech is Near

 I hope it will be helpful to realize that what you are going through is VERY common.

 Most of us never feel that we are adequately prepared for a presentation.
-Even if you had been practicing for an hour a day, I can promise that you would not feel adequately prepared.
+Even if you had been practicing for an hour a day, you might not feel adequately prepared.

 And many speakers are deviled by well-meaning conference organizers with “helpful” suggestions for how they should change their content at the last minute.
 It just seems to go with the territory.